Parco Sempione: Subsequent interventions

 In 1996 the municipal administration decided to undertake an overall restoration of the park, the castle, and Piazza Sempione, where the Arch of Peace is located.
 The restoration included a new park fence, the remaking of roads, and a botanical and plant restoration of the park's flora.

 In recent years, the space between the Sforza Castle and Sempione Park (Piazza del Cannone) has become the site of continuous setups of various kinds.
-For carnival it hosts a amusement park which, in some way, represents continuity with the old Fiera di Porta Genova, which for years gathered rides and attractions along the banks of the Darsena river.
+For carnival it hosts an amusement park which, in some way, represents continuity with the old Fiera di Porta Genova, which for years gathered rides and attractions along the banks of the Darsena river.
 In January 2011, the park was the unusual setting for a stage of the Cross-Country Skiing World Cup, the last sprint event on the calendar (individual and men's and women's relay), with one hundred and forty athletes participating.

 The park is dedicated to the homonymous song written by the group Elio e le Storie Tese and released as a single in 2008, although much of the song refers to events related to Bosco di Gioia.

 In 2014 the City of Milan pedestrianized the Piazza Castello area, modifying the cycle-pedestrian paths.
 This allowed the publication of a tender for the redevelopment of the area, with certain annexation to the Sempione Park context.

 On May 23, 2015, a copy of Alberto Burri's "Teatro Continuo" was inaugurated in the center of the park, built for the 1973 Triennale and demolished in 1989 due to its degradation.
 Placed on the central axis of the park, which ideally connects the center of Milan with Sempione, it consists of a scenic structure reduced to the essential, always ready for use, a free venue, both for artistic activities and performances, and for independent use by anyone.
 Composed of a platform raised from the ground and six rotating side wings, it was created in 1973 for the XV Triennale and today, together with the Mysterious Baths by Giorgio De Chirico and the Musical Accumulation and Seat by Arman, made on the same occasion, forms an integral part of Sempione Park.